How to configure network load balancers

 Configure backends

 You can add backend specifications to the network load balancer to define target addresses (and optionally ports).
-The backend target address must be within the same subnet as the network that the load balancer is associated to.
+The backend target address must be within the same subnet as the network associated with the load balancer.

 Use the following command to add a backend specification: